Blog Post

 The concept of decay - such as an almost-ripe banana gong black after a week out on the kitchen counter - is familiar to most people.
 Similarly, the impact of a potential risk indicator on a risk analyst's assessment can attenuate over time.

-The article discusses the key concept of risk decay – the idea that the relevance or contribution of an insider risk indicator may diminish over time.
 The impact of a risk indicator may decrease due to the passage of time, or because of positive interventions by the organization.
 Different indicators have different decay rates, with some indicators, like technical authentication failures, decaying quickly, while others, like abusive behavior, decaying slowly.

 The article also addresses the challenges of estimating decay rates, which can be labor-intensive.
 Organizations may be tempted to treat all indicators as static to avoid missing potential threats, but this approach can lead to false positives and alienate employees.